Selective Appeal Blog logo

 The screw holes for fastening the board to the EBox are only on the right side.
 This keeps metal away from the keep-out zone of the WiFi antenna on the left side of the ESP32 module, minimizing impact on communication performance.

-Below is a picture of the board with only the radar connector populated.
 It has an earlier version of SHTC3 integration, with inferior temperature isolation.
 As mounted in this picture, the sensor tends to read consistently 2-3 °C too high.

 I use ESPHome for radar presence detection and Bluetooth proxy applications.